auc-campus

 • The CO-OP is co-graded by the faculty and the employer.

-During the CO-OP experience hosts are expected to provide:
+During the CO-OP experience, hosts are expected to provide the following:

-• Challenging assignments and projects that are relevant to student’s field of study.
+• Challenging assignments and projects that are relevant to the student’s field of study.

-• Sufficient training and supervision to the CCO-OP student.
+• Sufficient training and supervision of the CCO-OP student.

 • Reasonable monthly compensation.